NeedsMoreGrey/DND/docs/rules/living.md

 | Aristocratic | 20 gp minimum | 5,000 gp      |

 ## Spending Money
 You will need to spend money as time passes.
-If you choose to live modestly in a town for 10 days, you will need to spend 10 gp to do so. similarly, if you travel from Heresborough to Theresham and the journey takes 10 days, you will need to pay 10 gp to travel modestly.
+If you choose to live modestly at the Institute for a [span](/calendar) (12 days), you will need to spend 12 gp to do so. similarly, if you travel from Heresborough to Theresham and the journey takes a span (12 days), you will need to pay 24 gp to travel modestly.

 However, instead of trying to plan ahead and manage resources such as ration, you will instead pay *after* the time has been completed to save on excessive micromanaging.